entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from - to ?, because of no preserved premaxillae.

 262. Premaxilla forming part of orbit: (0) absent; (1) present.

 > Zhu  *et al*.
 (2009, Character 77), and references therein; Zhu *et al*.
 (2013), Character 178; Choo *et al*.
 (2017), Character 185; King *et al*.
 (2017), Character 200; Castiello (2018), Character 199; Zhu Y. *et al*.
 (2022), Character 266; Brazeau *et al*.
 (2023), Character 205.